carenaudo/Menipy/CODEXLOG.md

 the resulting mode in the metrics panel.
 Added a label to display this value and included it when exporting CSV data.
 Adjusted unit tests for the updated data structure and GUI behaviour.
 All tests pass.

+## Entry 39 - Sessile Droplet Detection

+**Task:** Implement a robust geometric detector for sessile drops and expose it through the processing package.

+**Summary:** Added `SessileDroplet` dataclass and `detect_sessile_droplet` function implementing substrate line fitting via Hough transform and RANSAC.
+Updated `__init__` exports.
+No existing functionality was modified.
+All tests pass.